-The 15 metric ton lander in fully loaded condition will be able to carry 3.6 metric tons to the lunar surface.
-Initially the craft would be used to transport unmanned rover vehicles and other equipment to the lunar surface.
-Such equipment would be lowered from the top of the lander onto the surface by a davit crane.
-However later stretch tank versions can carry more than 6 metric tons, and would allow the use of a yet-to-be developed human carrying ascent vehicle.
+The 15-metric-ton lander, in fully loaded condition, will be able to carry 3.6 metric tons to the lunar surface.
+Initially the craft would be used to transport unmanned rover vehicles and other equipment.
+The items would be lowered from the top of the lander onto the surface by a davit crane.
+However later stretched-tank versions will be able to carry more than 6 metric tons and would allow the use of a yet-to-be-developed human carrying ascent vehicle.

 NASA appears to be serious about its target of returning humans to the Moon by 2024.
-It has named the project, Protect Artemis after the Greek goddess who was the twin sister of Apollo – NASA’s original Moon landing project name.
-The White House is fully in support of Project Artemis and to make it work, the Trump Administration, has added US$1.6 billion to NASA’s US$21 billion request for the 2020 Fiscal Year.
+It has named the project Protect Artemis after the Greek goddess who was the twin sister of Apollo – NASA’s original Moon landing project name.
+The White House fully supports Project Artemis.
+To make it work, the Trump Administration has added US$1.6 billion to NASA’s US$21 billion request for the 2020 fiscal year.
 About US$1 billion of this extra money will be spent on developing a lunar lander/ascent vehicle.
-The Lunar Gateway orbiting lunar space station itself is having its spending reduced by US$321 million as its initial number of modules are now reduced to just two.
+The Lunar Gateway orbiting lunar space station is having its spending reduced by US$321 million as the initial number of modules has been reduced to just two.

-By the way Artemis is the Greek Goddess of forests, young women and chastity, who is also closely connected with hunting (the Roman name equivalent is Diana).
-This new project name gives the project a feminine bent which will please many, while NASA Administrator Jim Bridenstine notes that its name is appropriate given that Project Artemis will also land the first woman on the Moon.
+By the way, Artemis is the goddess of forests, young women and chastity, and also closely connected with hunting (the Roman equivalent is Diana).
+The name gives the project a feminine bent that will please many.
+NASA Administrator Jim Bridenstine has pointed out that this is appropriate given that Project Artemis will land the first woman on the Moon.

-However, the former NASA Deputy Administrator Lori Garver has warned that the Artemis name may be an inauspicious choice given that in one story from Greek legend, the virginal goddess Artemis killed Orion the Hunter, the man she loved, after being tricked by Apollo into thinking that Orion had attacked one of her priestesses.
-Orion, by the way, is also the name of NASA’s main human lunar orbital transfer spacecraft which will be used on Project Artemis.
+However, Lori Garver, former NASA Deputy Administrator, has warned that the Artemis name may be an inauspicious choice.
+In one Greek legend, the virginal goddess Artemis kills Orion the Hunter, the man she loves, after being tricked by Apollo into thinking that Orion had attacked one of her priestesses.
+Orion is the name of NASA’s main human lunar orbital transfer spacecraft, which will be used on Project Artemis.

-Comment by David Todd: The important thing for NASA is to use the SLS/Orion combination for lunar exploration while NASA can before it gets usurped by SpaceX and its Starship/Super Booster (aka BFS/BFR) combination or Blue Origin’s New Armstrong heavy lift rocket derivative of the New Glenn.
+Comment by David Todd: The important thing is for NASA to use the SLS/Orion combination for lunar exploration while it can, before being usurped by SpaceX and its Starship/Super Booster (aka BFS/BFR) combination or Blue Origin’s New Armstrong heavy-lift rocket derivative of the New Glenn.

-This writer notes that of the possible lunar exploration choices he suggested in his presentation at the British Interplanetary Society in London last year, the White House and NASA have intimated that they are likely take Option 2 (your correspondent’s second choice).
-This still uses a Lunar Gateway orbiting station (albeit in a cut down mode), but with an accelerated human lunar landing.
-Going for Option 2 has some merit – not least in providing a space station design which might one day replace ISS in low Earth orbit as well providing orbiting space station around the Moon.
-However, it is higher cost and may be slow – although not as slow as the original NASA Lunar Gateway plan.
+Of the possible lunar exploration choices set out by this writer last year, in a presentation at the British Interplanetary Society in London, the White House and NASA have intimated that they are likely to go for Option 2 (your correspondent’s second choice).
+This still uses a Lunar Gateway orbiting station (albeit in a cut-down mode), but with an accelerated human lunar landing.
+Option 2 has some merit – not least in providing a space station design that might one day replace ISS in low Earth orbit as well as an orbiting space station around the Moon.
+However, it is more expensive and may be slow, although not as slow as the original NASA Lunar Gateway plan.

 By the way, Option 1 was to cancel SLS altogether after the first manned flight of Orion EM-1.
-This is very low cost but is wasteful of all the investment in SLS.
-It is also too slow to get humans on the Moon, and is probably too high risk in that it risks all on commercial launchers and provides no successor to the ISS.
+This is low cost but wastes the investment in SLS.
+It is also too slow to get humans onto the Moon and is probably too high risk in that it relies on commercial launchers and provides no successor to the ISS.

-Similar to Robert Zubrin, your correspondent’s first choice was for Option 3 – a more direct route to the lunar surface via a two-launch straight lunar landing mission architecture.
-This would have been followed by an Earth orbiting space station replacement for ISS, a derivative of which would also provide a Lunar Gateway space station for longer term lunar exploration/habitation.
+Similar to Robert Zubrin, your correspondent’s first choice was Option 3, a more direct route to the lunar surface via a two-launch straight lunar landing mission architecture.
+This would have been followed by an Earth orbiting space station replacement for ISS, a derivative of which would also provide a Lunar Gateway space station for longer-term lunar exploration/habitation.
 See here (listed under Mars rocket – SpaceTrak subscription required) for the full presentation.